rich0/docker-s3-sync/README.md

 # docker-s3-sync
-A lightweight container which synchronizes a directory or s3 bucket with a directory or s3 bucket at a specified interval.
+A lightweight container which synchronizes a directory or s3 bucket with a directory or s3 bucket.

 Forked from https://github.com/firespring/docker-s3-sync